 The R&D tax credit provides a dollar-for-dollar reduction in tax liability based on “qualified activities” undertaken by a company each tax year.
 The primary requirement for activities to qualify is that they be consistent with the purpose of the incentives: to promote design and development activities within the United States and the subsequent hiring and retention of technical staff to accomplish these tasks.

 This credit can be beneficial to companies across many industries.
-However, those in the financial services industry are often hesitant to utilize this credit because they likely do not understand that they may qualify.
+However, those in the financial services industry are often hesitant to utilize this credit because they likely do not understand they may qualify.

-Financial institutions often develop or customize software to increase productivity/security, develop new functionality, edit current algorithms, or make other changes in an attempt to improve company operations.
+Also, financial institutions often develop or customize software to increase productivity/security, develop new functionality, edit current algorithms, or make other changes in an attempt to improve company operations.

 The three areas of qualifying expenses include: